Brands of Contact Lenses

 How do I clean and store my contact lenses?

-6) Repeat all steps with the second lens.
+- Repeat steps 1-4 with the other contact lens.

 Which types of solutions are there?

 There are a range of contact lens solutions on the market.
 Each have different ingredients to suit different lens types.
 It's important that you choose a lens solution suitable to the contacts you wear.
 At Feel Good Contacts, we stock a variety of lens solutions suitable for both soft contacts and rigid gas permeable lenses.